Carrie Pilby (film): Release

 The film had its world premiere at the Toronto International Film Festival on September 9, 2016.
 In November 2016, The Orchard acquired US distribution rights to the film.
 The film was given limited release on March 31, 2017, in six theaters, and then became available through video on demand on April 4, 2017.
 The film was the most-watched iTunes film in the independent films category for the first three weeks of its release, then held third place during the fourth week.

 Reception

-On the review aggregation website Rotten Tomatoes, the film has an approval rating of 63% based on 27 reviews, with an average rating of 5.80/10.
-On Metacritic, the film has a weighted average score of 52 out of 100 based on reviews from 14 critics, indicating "mixed or average reviews".
+On the review aggregation website Rotten Tomatoes, the film has an approval rating of 65% based on 26 reviews, with an average rating of 5.80/10, and a Critics Consensus that states, "Carrie Pilby is rough around the edges but very endearing as Bel Powley delivers a compelling performance that's often enough to push past contrived notions."
+On Metacritic, the film has a weighted average score of 52 out of 100 based on reviews from 14 critics, indicating "mixed or average" reviews.